NKameswar/Medi-connect/README.md

 Project Structure
 src/: Contains the source code for the Spring Boot application. frontend/: Includes HTML, CSS, and JavaScript files for the frontend.
-API Documentation
-The API documentation is available at http://localhost:8080/api-docs for reference.

 Contributions
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.